navikt/nav-ally/README.md

 ## For NAV-employees

-If you are a NAV employee, you can also ask questions in the channel #fo on Slack.
+If you are a NAV employee, you can also ask questions in the channel #pto on Slack.

 ### The rest of the codebase (excluding 3rd party dependencies)
 Copyright (c) 2019 NAV